TanerYSLY/ASA-child-labor-data-analysis/README.md

 ## Introduction

-This repository showcases a comprehensive statistical analysis of child labor indicators by **Quanta Quartet**, a winning team in the American Statistical Association's DataQuest 2025 competition.
+This repository showcases a comprehensive statistical analysis of child labor indicators by **Quanta Quartet**, a winning team in the American Statistical Association's International DataQuest 2025 competition.
 The project demonstrates advanced data science techniques including exploratory data analysis (EDA), regression modeling, and clustering applied to a global child labor dataset.

 Through rigorous statistical methodology, insightful visualizations, and ethical considerations, we aim to uncover patterns and relationships in child labor dynamics across different regions and economic conditions.